Shellfish Allergy

 Transforming food allergy care, one bite at a time

 Did you know that shellfish allergies are the most common food allergies among adults and children?
+Like other common food allergies, shellfish allergy symptoms can range from mild to severe, and even life-threatening without careful management.
 At Safe2Bite | Texas Food Allergy Center, we offer expert shellfish and seafood allergy testing in DFW and North Texas.
 Families trust us to manage their food allergy needs, allowing them to enjoy more of life's simple pleasures.
-We are here to offer care and guidance and help enhance your quality of life.
+We are here to offer treatment and guidance and help enhance your quality of life.

 A shellfish allergy occurs when the body’s immune system mistakenly identifies proteins in shellfish as a threat.
 Proteins in the shellfish bind to specific IgE antibodies produced by the immune system.
 When this happens, the body releases chemicals, including histamine, leading to symptoms that range from mild to severe, and can be life-threatening.